Binary-Blade/starter-nestjs/README.md

 ```

+3. Rename .env.example to .env for base starting:

-3. Environment variables are provided in a .env.example file within the cloned repository.
+Setting Environment variables are provided in a .env.example file within the cloned repository.
 These include configurations for the database, JWT tokens, and the application environment.
-Here's an example of what's included:

 ```env
 # Database Configuration
 DB_HOST=postgres                  # The hostname of the database server.